POSTPONED Textiles in Motion & Transit

 New Dates to be announced

-We are carefully monitoring the situation and will announce the new dates in September/October 2020.
+We are carefully monitoring the situation and will announce the new dates in due course.

 We look forward to holding the conference in 2021, which will give participants the opportunity to present and discuss their work, participate in practical workshops, make valued connections, and build collaborations with colleagues around the world.